stenson/furniture/README.md

 ### furniture.geometry

 I really love slicing & dicing rectangles with the style of code that `furniture.geometry` provides.
-(More on that below, but really it's just some functions for dividing/insetting/offsettin simple rectangles that can be used directly with drawBot primitives.)
-Incidentally, I've since found that this code is quite similar to the `arrayTools` module in `fontTools.misc`, which you can see here: https://github.com/fonttools/fonttools/blob/master/Lib/fontTools/misc/arrayTools.py
+(More on that below, but really it's just some functions for dividing/insetting/offsetting simple rectangles that can be used directly with drawBot primitives, because the `Rectangle` class implements iterable access.
+Incidentally, I've since found that this code is quite similar to the `arrayTools` module in `fontTools.misc`, which you can see here, and can be used on `Rectangle` objects: https://github.com/fonttools/fonttools/blob/master/Lib/fontTools/misc/arrayTools.py

 ## Features